Maximize Touchpoints with Local Dental Marketing

 Your Dental Practice Sign: Often overlooked is your dental practice signage.
 Prospective patients are passing your office every day, so a clear and engaging sign is essential.
 At a glance, a passerby should understand what you do and even get a feel for the office.
 Frequent sign updates can also help alleviate sign blindness (when people stop noticing a message because they see it daily).
 Consider a sign that can be updated, like a digital sign that allows you to display seasonal images, announcements/congratulations, and even special offers.
 If your location doesn’t allow digital signs, invest in multiple fixed signs that provide a fresh and engaging look.

-How Effective Dental Signage Can Attract New Patients Your Dental Sign Is the Face of Your Office Even with effective digital branding, people eventually come to a location for treatment, so your office itself is a key branding element.
-Patients and prospective patients already drive past your office frequently, on
+How Effective Dental Signage Can Attract New Patients Your Dental Sign Is the Face of Your Office Even with effective digital branding, people eventually come to a location for treatment, so your office building is an essential branding element.
+Patients and prospective patients already drive past your office frequently—on their